microsoft/playwright/docs/api.md

 #### frame.setContent(html[, options])
 - `html` <[string]> HTML markup to assign to the page.
 - `options` <[Object]> Parameters which might have the following properties:
-  - `timeout` <[number]> Maximum time in milliseconds for resources to load, defaults to 30 seconds, pass `0` to disable timeout.
+  - `timeout` <[number]> Maximum operation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultNavigationTimeout(timeout)](#browsercontextsetdefaultnavigationtimeouttimeout), [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout), [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider navigation succeeded, defaults to `load`.
+  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider operation succeeded, defaults to `load`.
 Events can be either:
-    - `'domcontentloaded'` - consider setting content to be finished when the `DOMContentLoaded` event is fired.
+    - `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
-    - `'load'` - consider setting content to be finished when the `load` event is fired.
+    - `'load'` - consider operation to be finished when the `load` event is fired.
-    - `'networkidle'` - consider setting content to be finished when there are no network connections for at least `500` ms.
+    - `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
 - returns: <[Promise]>

 #### frame.setInputFiles(selector, files[, options])
-- `selector` <[string]> A selector to search for element to click.
-If there are multiple elements satisfying the selector, the first will be clicked.
+- `selector` <[string]> A selector to search for element.
+If there are multiple elements satisfying the selector, the first will be used.
 See [working with selectors](#working-with-selectors) for more details.
 - `files` <[string]|[Array]<[string]>|[Object]|[Array]<[Object]>>
   - `name` <[string]> [File] name **required**
   - `mimeType` <[string]> [File] type **required**